pydoit/doit-tmp-doc/docs/usecases/index.rst

 =====================================================
 Do you have team members working on MS Windows and others on Linux?

-Scripts are great, but all those small shell differencies prevent single reusable solution.
+Scripts are great, but all those small shell differences prevent single reusable solution.

 With `dodo.py` and python you are more likely to write the processing